PastaMasta/vagrants/README.md

-Rebuildatron
+Vagrants
 ======================

-This is a vagrant file and some scripts to setup a build / rescue server.

-Any iso files will be presented down to the VM and mounted under /var/www/html/os/${isovolumelabel}
+This is a collection of vagrantfiles for various tasks

 License and Authors
 -------------------